Costco: Kirkland Signature

 Kirkland Signature is Costco's private label brand, featured on a wide array of products sold across Costco's warehouses and its website.
 Launched in 1995, the brand takes its name from the original location of Costco's corporate headquarters in Kirkland, Washington.
 It accounts for nearly one-third of the company's sales and outpaces the growth of Costco's overall sales.
 In 2024, the Kirkland Signature brand recorded $86 billion in revenue.
-This was more than all the revenue earned by consumer products giant Procter & Gamble in 2024.

-The aim of the Kirkland Signature brand was to offer products with brand name quality at discounted prices.
-Recognizing the typical consumer skepticism common with private labels, Costco has adopted a strategy of co-branding certain items with well-known manufacturers to bolster consumer trust.
-Notable co-branded products include those from Chinet, Jelly Belly, Keurig Green Mountain, Ocean Spray, Stearns & Foster, and Starbucks.
-Additionally, while some Kirkland Signature products maintain a generic label, they are produced in partnership with Duracell, Niagara Bottling, and other recognized companies.
-The brand often uses simple, minimalist packaging, reflecting its focus on offering high-quality products at affordable prices.
+The Kirkland Signature brand aimed to offer products with name-brand quality at discounted prices.
+Costco has adopted a strategy of co-branding certain items with well-known manufacturers to bolster consumer trust.
+Notable co-branded products include those from Chinet, Jelly Belly, Keurig Green Mountain, Ocean Spray, Stearns & Foster, Walker's Shortbread and Starbucks.
+Additionally, while some Kirkland Signature products maintain a generic label, they are produced in partnership with other companies.

-To ensure high quality, the CEO of Costco personally evaluates and grants final approval to all Kirkland Signature products.
-Such products are expected to sell in high volumes like name-brand products, and are equally vulnerable to swift removal if they fail to sell as expected.

 From the perspective of manufacturers, one advantage of entering into a Kirkland Signature private label deal is that it frees them from the burden of sales and marketing campaigns to establish brand awareness among consumers.
-If a manufacturer has developed a promising new product with expensive ingredients and a slim profit margin, that could mean the difference between not launching at all or a nationwide product launch at Costco warehouses under the Kirkland Signature brand.

 Publications

 Costco Connection

-Costco Connection is a magazine sent free to Costco executive members; it can also be accessed online by anyone, free of charge.
+Costco Connection is a magazine sent free to Costco executive members; it is also available online to anyone, free of charge.
 As of 2024, the magazine is distributed to 15.4 million households and has 300,000 copies across its warehouses.
 It has the third-highest magazine circulation in the United States, behind two AARP magazines.

 The magazine was established in 1987 as a newsprint publication and converted to a magazine in 1997.
 It features articles which regularly tie into the corporation along with business, celebrity features, cooking, entertaining, health, home improvement, and social articles, as well as coupons and ads.
 MediaPost reports: "While about 90% of the magazine's advertising is co-op, increasingly national advertisers such as Procter & Gamble are buying space, notes Roeglin--presumably because of the pub's gargantuan reach and the data it has on its subscribers (whose average household income is $156,000 a year).
 'We see about 56% of our subscribers a month buy something at one of our stores based on something they've read in the magazine,' says Roeglin."